bazel-contrib/rules_bazel_integration_test/README.md

 NOTE: The above code designates a current version and other versions.
 This can be useful if you have a large number of integration tests where you want to execute all of them against the current version and execute a subset of them against other Bazel versions.

+NOTE: For more information on supported Bazelisk Bazel version formats, please see [Bazelisk Bazel Version Formats](#bazelisk-bazel-version-formats).

 Add the following to the Bazel build file in the same package as the `bazel_versions.bzl` file.